Which Phone Has Better Night Photography: The iPhone 14 or Galaxy S23?

 Different contrast and exposure options impact image quality.

 The S23 can also overcorrect photos if you don’t manually adjust the correction settings, causing you to lose some finer details in your shots.
-However, this doesn’t mean that the iPhone 14 naturally has the better camera, as the contrast and saturation can sometimes work against it.
+However, this doesn’t mean that the iPhone 14 naturally has the better camera, as the added contrast and saturation can sometimes work against it.

 There are visual differences in each manufacturer’s Night Mode.